 Alternately, if you are pouring a life-size head: to make sure that the material fills the ears properly, (wearing protective gloves) reach into the head cavity through the neck and push with your fingers into the ear crevices, expecially the ear lobe (which will be facing up toward you).
 This will ensure that no air has been trapped in those crevices during your pour.

 Both original REDUCIT and REDCUIT II can be poured into ALGIFORM molds and maintain all of their detail.
 No separator or release is necessary.

-.You have about at least 20 minutes of working time.
+.You have about 20 minutes of working time.

 .DO NOT use a mixer attached to a drill unless you are mixing a very large batch.
 Just mix with a spatula, pour into a second container, and mix again.

 .All castings must be poured solid.